 \subsection{BH At-sensor Total Radiance}

-\Fig{fig:modelComp} shows the comparison of ill-posed network trained only on BH data (first row) and the network trained on both MODTRAN and BH dataset (second row).
+\Fig{fig:modelComp} compares the ill-posed network trained only on BH data (first row) and the network trained on both MODTRAN and BH dataset (second row).
 Both trained models are evaluated on the BH test dataset to predict the atmospheric components (i.e., $\widehat{L_{down}}$, $\widehat{L_{up}}$, $\widehat{\tau(\lambda)}$) and calculate the at-sensor total radiance given the target true temperature and emissivity.
-First and second columns are the average RMSE over all wavelengths under different geometries and its histogram.
-Last two columns show the average RMSE over all observations at different wavelengths and its histogram.
+The first and second columns are the average RMSE over all wavelengths under different geometries and its histogram.
+The last two columns show the average RMSE over all observations at different wavelengths and its histogram.

-From this figure, the average error of derived at-sensor total radiance is smaller in the ill-posed model compared to the mixed-training network.
-However, this only explains that the ill-posed network maintains the relationship of different radiative components towards the at-sensor total radiance in \Eq{equ:simpRTE} better than the mixed-training model but each component is still an ill-posed solution.
-The mixed-training model has introduced noise due to the intrinsic differences of two dataset.
+From this figure, the average error of the derived at-sensor total radiance is smaller in the ill-posed model compared to the mixed-training network.
+However, this only indicates that the ill-posed network maintains the relationship of different radiative components towards the at-sensor total radiance in \Eq{equ:simpRTE} better than the mixed-training model but each component is still an ill-posed solution.
+The mixed-training model has introduced noise due to the intrinsic differences of the two datasets.
 In general, these two models are consistent with each other in the error distribution over observations and wavelengths.
 The influence of ill-posed predicted atmospheric radiative components needs to be evaluated on the retrieved target spectra to provide a fair comparison with the mixed-training model.